curtd/CompositeConvex.jl/README.md

 ```
 where `h(z)` is a closed, convex function (with easy to project-onto level sets) and `c(x)` is a smooth mapping, often linear.

+The full details of the algorithm are found in Ch.
+4 of my PhD thesis, [available here](https://open.library.ubc.ca/collections/ubctheses/24/items/1.0355402).

 If you find this work useful, please cite

 ```